grucloud/grucloud/examples/google/storage/website-https/README.md

 # Hosting a secure static website on GCP, domain managed by AWS Route53

-The example automates the deployment of a static website served with HTTPS on GCP, the domain and DNS settings handled by AWS Route53.
+The goal of this example is to automate with [GruCloud](https://grucloud.com), the deployment of a static website served with HTTPS on GCP, the Google Cloud Platform.

+The domain and DNS settings are handled by AWS Route53.

 See the manual way at [hosting static website](https://cloud.google.com/storage/docs/hosting-static-website)

-[Google Domain](https://domains.google/) does not provide API, and the other google DNS service [Cloud Domain](https://cloud.google.com/domains/docs/overview) does not support transfering a domain.
+[Google Domain](https://domains.google/) does not provide API, and the other google DNS service [Cloud Domain](https://cloud.google.com/domains/docs/overview) does not support transferring a domain.

 For this reason, this example uses _AWS Route53_.